threefoldtech/info_grid/src/documentation/farmers/3node_building/3_set_hardware.md

 ### Power Distribution Unit (PDU)

 A PDU (power distribution unit) is useful in big server settings in order to manage your wattage and keep track of your power consumption.

+It can also be used to power on and off nodes from a distance.
+In this case, a PDU with outlet switching capabilities allows remote power control of connected devices.
+To power on/off a computer remotely, first plug the computer's power cable into a switched outlet on the PDU.
+Then, connect the PDU to your network.
+Depending on the PDU's features, you can control the outlet remotely through various methods like a web interface, command-line interface, or dedicated software.
+By switching the designated outlet on or off via the chosen interface, you effectively power on or shut down the connected computer as if you were physically pressing the power button.
+Smart Wifi Plug can also be considered.

 ### Uninterrupted Power Supply (UPS)